Monday, July 02, 2007

 Still Got It

-I've been offline & off everthing else as I make this move to the new house in the new city whose metropolitan area I know like the back of my hand.
+I've been offline & off everything else as I make this move to the new house in the new city whose metropolitan area I know like the back of my hand.
 Have worked here, gone clubbing here countless times, been in concert with greats from Damian Marley to UB40, to Slum Village and Annie Lennox.

 Still settling in, most things still boxed up but that mojo?
 Not to worry, I got it with me & it never left...